ccao-data/people/.gitlab/issue_templates/onboarding-internal.md

 ## Accounts

 Please create accounts with the following services using your CCAO email.
-If you already have a GitLab account or created one during pre-onboarding, please change your contact email to your @cookcountyassessor.com email address.
+If you already have a GitLab account or created one during pre-onboarding, please change your contact email to your @cookcountyil.gov email address.
 All commits to CCAO repositories should be made with a CCAO email address.

-- [ ] [GitLab](https://gitlab.com/) - Change your contact email to your @cookcountyassessor.com email.
+- [ ] [GitLab](https://gitlab.com/) - Change your contact email to your @cookcountyil.gov email.
 - [ ] [Bitbucket](https://bitbucket.org/) - Needed only for Sourcetree install.
 Feel free to skip this if you use CLI git.

 ## Install Software